Attempts to overturn the 2020 United States presidential election: Pressure on Defense Department

 According to ABC News reporter Jonathan Karl, Michael Flynn called senior Trump intelligence official Ezra Cohen and told him to take extreme actions, including seizing ballots, to prevent the election results from favoring the Democrat.
-Cohen didn't entertain Flynn's orders, responding, "Sir, the election is over.
+Cohen did not entertain Flynn's orders, responding, "Sir, the election is over.
 It's time to move on."
 Flynn replied, "You're a quitter!
 This is not over!
 Don't be a quitter!"

 Trump attorney Sidney Powell called Cohen shortly thereafter and attempted to enlist his help with a far-fetched claim involving then-CIA Director Gina Haspel.
 According to Karl's book, Powell told Cohen that "Haspel has been hurt and taken into custody in Germany.
 You need to launch a special operations mission to get her."
 The claim, a conspiracy theory, had been circulating among Powell's QAnon following for some time.
 The conspiracy theory falsely claimed that Haspel had been injured while on a secret CIA operation to seize an election-related computer server that belonged to a company named Scytl.
-Powell alleged to Cohen that the server contained evidence of "hundreds of thousands, maybe millions, of votes had been switched using rigged voting machines."
+Powell alleged to Cohen that the server contained evidence of "hundreds of thousands, maybe millions, of votes had been switched using rigged voting machines".
 Powell was under the impression that Haspel had been engaged in this operation with the aim of destroying the nonexistent evidence on that nonexistent server.
 According to the book, Cohen thought Powell sounded "out of her mind" and he quickly reported the call to the acting defense secretary.

 A December 18, 2020, memo proposed that the Trump administration seek evidence that there had been foreign interference in favor of Biden.
 The memo laid out a plan for Acting Secretary of Defense Christopher Miller to use National Security Agency and Defense Department powers to seize phone and email records.
-One of Trump's informal advisers, Michael Pillsbury, described this as "amateur hour" perpetrated by people with no existing connection to Trump who were raising topics that the government had already "said there was no evidence for."
+One of Trump's informal advisers, Michael Pillsbury, described this as "amateur hour" perpetrated by people with no existing connection to Trump who were raising topics that the government had already "said there was no evidence for".
 In May 2021, Miller testified to the January 6 House committee that he had feared Trump might "invoke the Insurrection Act to politicize the military in an antidemocratic manner".